Copyright © 2020 Miles Ducore

 By: Miles Ducore

 At roughly four billion years, the Canadian Shield is a vast swath of primordial volcanic flows and worn-to-near-nothing mountains, as old as anything on the face of the Earth.
-Centered and emerging from under Hudson Bay and sweeping in a great clockwise arc from northeast Greenland to the Northwest Territories, the Shield is the exposed core, the craton, for the entire North America Plate, and extends from well above the Arctic Circle to southern Ontario and large tracks of northern New York State, Michigan, Wisconsin and Minnesota.
-My older brother Carl once likened it to the hardened skeleton of a huge and ancient geologic organism, garnering and shedding pieces of the Earth’s crust as it wanders and lurches across the planet’s surface.
+Centered and emerging from under Hudson Bay and sweeping in a great clockwise arc from northeast Greenland to the Northwest Territories, the Shield is the craton, the exposed core, for the entire North American Plate, and extends from well above the Arctic Circle to southern Ontario and large tracks of northern New York State, Michigan, Wisconsin and Minnesota.
+My older brother Carl once likened it to the hardened skeleton of a huge and ancient geologic creature, garnering and shedding pieces of the Earth’s crust as it wanders and lurches across the planet’s surface.
 It’s a metaphor that doesn’t particularly work for me since I actually live here, and have hiked and canoed this area a long time now.
 I’m the one who returned home after college and stayed.
-I married and raised my children here, and buried my parents here too.
-Carl, on the other hand, moved to Vancouver where he spent a career studying plate tectonics and teaching geology, so perhaps he thought about all of this from the bottom up.
+I married, raised my children here, and buried my parents here too.
+Carl, on the other hand, moved to Vancouver where he spent a career studying plate tectonics and teaching geology, so perhaps he thought about all this from the bottom up.
 Whatever the reasons, I’ve often imagined it more from a bird’s-eye view, though I flew over our property just once -- with my dad and Carl and Joanna -- when we were kids.
 Joanna settled in Boston, and I sometimes wonder if she thinks about it at all.

 In Ontario, outside the towns on the Shield’s ragged southern rim, a dense arboreal wilderness supported mostly on spruce, birch, oak, maple, and hemlock has taken root over millions of years and millions of square miles, interspersed with uncountable lakes and streams and all the accompanying wildlife.
-Occasional stoic moose and wayward black bears, haunting grey wolves and red foxes, single-minded beavers, otters and fishers, badgers and wolverines, geese, ducks, loons, wild turkeys, red-tailed hawks and ruby-throated hummingbirds, magnificent bald eagles, cricket and wood frogs, solitary snapping turtles, rat and hog-nosed snakes; a universe of ravenous buzzing, creeping, fluttering, crawling, jumping, and water-skimming insects, spiders, and other bugs; walleye, bass, trout, great pikes and pan fish of every sort, and all the rest -- some hunted or meddled with to near extinction -- survive either hidden or in plain sight in the surrounding waters and woodlands.
-Others have been driven hundreds of miles away, where we might forget they ever existed; and then, in our ignorance and indifference to food chains, habitats and the ambiguous ways of the natural world, the species inexplicably left unchecked to propagate like rabbits, or worse, like white-tailed deer.
+Occasional stoic moose and wayward black bears, haunting grey wolves and red foxes, single-minded beavers, otters and fishers, badgers and wolverines, geese, ducks, loons, wild turkeys, red-tailed hawks and ruby-throated hummingbirds, magnificent bald eagles, cricket and wood frogs, solitary snapping turtles, rat and hog-nosed snakes; a universe of ravenous buzzing, creeping, fluttering, crawling, jumping, and water-skimming insects, spiders, and other bugs; walleye, bass, trout, great pikes and pan fish of every sort, and all the rest -- some hunted or meddled with to near extinction -- survive either hidden or in painfully plain sight in the surrounding waters and woodlands.
+Others have been driven hundreds of miles away, so we might forget they ever existed; and then, in our ignorance and indifference to food chains, habitats and the ambiguous ways of the natural world, the species inexplicably left unchecked to propagate like rabbits, or worse, like white-tailed deer.

-The last glacial period, about 20,000 years ago, plowed off and then washed away nearly all the Shield’s topsoil toward the Prairie Provinces and the American Great Plaines and Midwest, so that rocky outcroppings of granite, gneiss, and a creamy, cinnamon-streaked basalt are scattered widely throughout the forests, offset by persistent and bothersome wetlands.
+The last glacial period, roughly 20,000 years ago, plowed off and then washed away nearly all the Shield’s topsoil toward the Prairie Provinces and the American Great Plaines and Midwest, so that rocky outcroppings of granite, gneiss, and a creamy, cinnamon-streaked basalt are scattered widely throughout the forests, offset by persistent and bothersome wetlands.
 A carefree afternoon walk through the woods, the radiant sun flickering through the canopy of a hundred million leaves, the lake chill stymied before it’s intruded even ten yards from shore, and before you know it you’re up to your knees in forest muck.
 So you learn to watch your step, pay attention to the vegetation and to the grade and elevation of the terrain; and you learn to appreciate the interplay of geography and geology that underlies everything around you.

 Winters usually are snowy, some with month-long stretches of Arctic cold so clear and hard you can hear the snap of twigs as deer browse across the lake.
 It’s a cold that claws at the back of your throat and your eyes, brittles everything and makes everything shrink and crack.
 And summers -- too warm, too humid and yet somehow too short -- when everything expands again, warps and buckles, and the air is pungent with the moist scent of evergreens and decay.
 The region’s inevitable shifts between warmth and cold, between damp and dry, and between growth and decline often have felt not so much like cycles, but like swings of a long and erratic pendulum with its moments of great acceleration and then absolute stillness, as if an omnipotent and fickle hand could not leave well enough alone.